-One of The Office of Environmental Health & Safety roles is to ensure a safe and healthy working environment by identifying and mitigating conditions that negatively impact indoor air quality.
+One of the roles of the Office of Environmental Health & Safety is to ensure a safe and healthy working environment by identifying and mitigating conditions that negatively impact indoor air quality.

 The Environmental Protection Agency (EPA) defines indoor air quality (IAQ) as the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants.

 Indoor air quality problems generally fall into three categories:

 - Indoor microbial growth

 Contact EH&S (940-898-4001, option 3) for strong or unusual odors associated with the following: